You have seen my troubles, and you care about the anguish of my soul. Psalm 31:7 (NLT)

 Escalating, even overwhelming, distress is a burden so heavy that it fosters an intensely helpless reality.
 The weight is crushing and demands the need for help.
 The pursuit of needed support is a rational choice that is breeds hope once help is anticipated.
-Therefore, the conversion from hopeless to helpless is the difference between losing the will to try anything anymore—rather, settling to give up and die—and recognizing that help is needed to be able to do more than crawl around at a caterpillar’s pace.
+Therefore, the conversion from hopeless to helpless is the difference between losing the will to try anything anymore—settling to give up and die—and recognition that help is needed to do more with support than one can do on his or her own.

 Hopeless despair is driven by the emotional center of the brain, while helpless distress is realized in the rational thought component of how the brain relates to circumstances through the lens of life experiences.
 When rational thought can be persuaded intellectually to sensibly contextualize life experiences, it is an opportunity to employ present circumstances as a motivation to seek out help.